infinum/iOS-Bugsnatch/README.md

 ```

 - ⚠️ Add `productiveScript.js` in `Bugsnatch target` -> `Build Phases` -> `Copy Bundle Resources` and remove it from `Compile Sources`.
+    - Redo the last step when updating pods if necessary.
 - Add `NSCameraUsageDescription` to `Info.plist` so app wouldn't crash when trying to attach a new photo to the Productive task in WebView.

 ### Adding a custom trigger